knowledge-learning/ehealthkd-2019/docs/pages/tasks.md

 ## Subtask B: Detection of semantic relations

-Subtask B continues from the output of Subtask B, by linking the key phrases detected and labelled in each document.
+Subtask B continues from the output of Subtask A, by linking the key phrases detected and labelled in each document.
 The purpose of this subtask is to recognize all relevant semantic relationships between the entities recognized.
 Eight of the thirteen semantic relations defined for this challenge can be identified in the following example:

 ![](img/task_b.png)